 A new 220 double-circuit transmission line is under construction linking up Batumi with Akhalsikhe.
 The 187 MW Shuakhevi project will be connected to this grid.
 A ten-year transmission grid development plan is guiding the development of the electricity grid in Georgia.

 Turkey, a member of ENTSO E is expanding its grid significantly in North-eastern Turkey with the construction of several new 380 kV lines.
-The bottlenecks experienced during the spring period in 2014 and 2015 are expected to be resolved by 2020.

 Turkish and Georgian market access